tobiasbaehr/vagrant-docker/README.md

 Hosts file
 ----------

 Our shell provisioner reads the VIRTUAL_HOST environment variable (provided for the jwilder/nginx-proxy container) from all projects and creates a file called vhosts.txt.
-The vagrant plugin vagrant-hostmanager get this vhosts config and updates your hosts file.
+The vagrant plugin vagrant-hostmanager use this text file and updates your hosts file.